Main Second Level Navigation

 Are CEGEP, IB and/or AP courses acceptable for prerequisites?

 Yes.
-They must appear on the university transcript as credits.
+They must appear on the university transcript as credits with the equivalent university course

 Are Chemistry and Physics considered life sciences?